 Attracting the right talent is a major focal point among organizations.
 They want promising individuals on their team – and they want them to become (and remain) a part of their organization’s fiber.

-But what happens when this doesn’t happen; when the candidate you were sure was the “perfect match” seems to be demotivated, disengaged, and disinterested?
+But what happens when this doesn’t happen; when the candidate you were sure was the “perfect match” for your business seems to be demotivated, disengaged, and disinterested?

-Based on their CV and the interview process, you’re confident that they have the potential to become a high performer.
-So, it may simply be that the employee isn’t quite in the right position or hasn’t been given the ideal set of responsibilities to be reaching their full potential.
+Based on their CV and the interview process, you’re confident that they have what it takes to become a high performer.
+So, it may simply be that they aren’t in exactly the right role or they haven’t been given the ideal set of responsibilities to reach their full potential.

 What’s the solution?
-It all begins with an honest assessment of the situation, followed by a clear-cut action plan to stop wasting employee talent.
+It all begins with an honest assessment of the situation, followed by a clear-cut action plan to stop wasting your people’s potential.

-In a quirky but clever analogy detailed in an Entrepreneur article, Magazine Contributor, Caroline Stokes explains that great workers can essentially be divided into two groups – and you need to understand which one your new hires (in fact, all employees) fall into to ensure that you maximize employee talent.
+In a quirky but clever analogy detailed in an Entrepreneur article, workplace EQ executive Caroline Stokes explains that great workers can essentially be divided into two groups – and you need to understand which one your new hires (and all your employees) fall into in order to ensure that you maximize their potential.

-These groups are the “astronauts” and “architects”.
+These groups are the “astronauts” and the “architects.”
 Let’s unpack the analogy – starting with astronauts.

 Do they shoot for the stars?

 In brief, astronauts gravitate towards advancement.
-They jump at opportunities thrown at them, and want to go above and beyond to grow their skills and contribute to your organization in innovative and inspiring ways.
+They jump when work opportunities are thrown at them, and want to go above and beyond to grow their skills and contribute to organizations in innovative and inspiring ways.